ROBMYERS1856/University-of-Minnesota-/4. Weekly Homework/Week14 Web Development/README.md

 1. Craft a new `curl` command that now uses the `--cookie` option, followed by the path to your cookies file.
 For the URL, use `http://localhost:8080/wp-admin/index.php`.

-    * curl -L --cookie ./ryancookies.txt http://localhost:8080/wp-admin/index.php
+    * curl --cookie ryancookies.txt http://localhost:8080/wp-admin/index.php

 ![pic](IMAGE/a.png)